Machine learning in brief

 Where is machine learning used?

-ML appears across sectors: marketing (lead scoring, campaigns, recommendations), industry (predictive maintenance, QC), finance (fraud, risk), healthcare (diagnostics, imaging), and more.
-Common patterns: forecasting, automation, personalisation, anomaly detection.
+ML shows up across sectors: marketing (lead scoring, campaigns, recommendations), industry (predictive maintenance, quality checks), finance (fraud, risk), healthcare (diagnostics, imaging) and many more.
+Common patterns are forecasting (predictive analytics), automation, personalisation and anomaly detection.

 How much data do you need for machine learning?

-It depends on the use case and model.
-Simple models may need hundreds to thousands of rows; deep models often need far more—sometimes millions of examples.
-Quality matters as much as quantity: clean, representative data.
-Supervised learning needs labels; unsupervised learning does not.
+It depends on the use case and the model.
+Simple models may run on hundreds or a few thousand rows.
+Deep models often need a lot more, sometimes millions of examples.
+Quality matters as much as quantity: clean, representative data wins over messy big data.
+Supervised learning also needs reliable labels, while unsupervised learning does not.

 What benefits does machine learning offer businesses?